bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 recent advances have substantially reduced the cost of elliptic curve operations, the use of endomorphisms enables even more speedups.

-## Comparison to prior X25519 / X448

-* Similar security level, also constant-time
-* Faster due to endomorphisms
-* More magic: potentially risky.

-# Four-dimensional decompositions

 As described in [Curve4Q], the elliptic curve described in this document is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering approximately